Htou/Htou/README.md

     <img src="https://i.stack.imgur.com/gVE0j.png" alt="linkedin"> LinkedIn
   </a>to follow my progress.

-I started coding back when doing a web devlopment bootcamp back in 2018, but after trying to get in the software development field I came to the conclusion that my technical skills were not adequate, thus I persued an education in software Development.
+I started coding way back when doing a web devlopment bootcamp back in 2018, but after trying to get in the software development field as a programmer I came to the conclusion that my technical skills were not adequate, thus I persued an education in software Development.

 ---